AmpliconSuite/AmpliconClassifier/README.md

 `python amplicon_classifier.py --ref [hg19, GRCh37, or GRCh38] --cycles sample_amplicon1_cycles.txt --graph sample_amplicon1_graph.txt > classifier_stdout.log`

-If classifying multiple amplicons, you can use the `make_input.sh` script **to gather the necessary input files automatically**. `make_input.sh` takes a path and an output prefix.
+**More commonly, if classifying multiple amplicons, you can use the `make_input.sh` script to gather the necessary input files automatically.**

+`make_input.sh` takes a path and an output prefix. e.g:

 `make_input.sh /path/to/AA/output/directories/ example_collection`

-This will create a file called `example_collection.input` This file can be given as the `--input` argument for AC.
+This will create a file called `example_collection.input` which can be given as the `--input` argument for AC.

 To subsequently generate classifications for a list of amplicons: